To access most of my publications, including advanced drafts, see rmit.academia.edu/JohnPostill

 Postill, J. forthcoming.
 The multilinearity of protest: understanding new social movements through their events, trends and routines.
 In Othon Alexandrakis (ed).
 Method Acting: The Anthropology of New Social Movements.
 Zone Books (MIT Press).

-Postill, J. forthcoming.
+Postill, J. in press.
 Public anthropology in times of media hybridity and global upheaval.
 In S. Abram and S. Pink (eds.)
 Media, Anthropology and Public Engagement.
 Oxford: Berghahn.

-Postill, J. in press.
+Postill, J. 2015.
 Fields: Dynamic configurations of practices, games, and socialities.
 In V. Amit (ed.)
 Thinking Through Sociality: An Anthropological Interrogation of Key Concepts.
 Oxford: Berghahn.

 Postill, J. 2014.
 Spain’s indignados and the mediated aesthetics of nonviolence.
 In P. Werbner, K. Spellman-Poots and M. Webb (eds) The Political Aesthetics of Global Protest: Beyond the Arab Spring.
 Edinburgh: Edinburgh University Press.